 Conversely, if you were 30% owned by PartnerCo when they had a balance sheet worth €1 billion, your aggregate would be €301m.
 In that case, you’d be classified as a large company.

-Thankfully, investment corporations and venture capital firms are not counted as partners.
-Even if they between 25% and 50% of your business.
+Thankfully, investment corporations such as venture capital firms are not counted as partners.
+Even if they own between 25% and 50% of your business.